notepadqq/notepadqq/README.md

 The QWebKit version used in later versions of Ubuntu causes Notepadqq to be unstable.
 AppImage solves this issue by packaging its own QWebKit version.
 Continous builds of Notepadqq's AppImage are available [here](https://github.com/notepadqq/notepadqq/releases/tag/continuous).

 #### Ubuntu (official packages) ★
-Notepadqq is available from an [official PPA](https://launchpad.net/~notepadqq-team/+archive/ubuntu/notepadqq):
+You should prefer using Snap packages, which are natively supported on Ubuntu (see above).
+Anyway, Notepadqq is also available from an [official PPA](https://launchpad.net/~notepadqq-team/+archive/ubuntu/notepadqq):

     sudo add-apt-repository ppa:notepadqq-team/notepadqq
     sudo apt-get update